 - DO NOT use water on grease fires.
-Turn OFF the warming drawer, then smother the fire with a dry chemical or foam-type fire extinguisher.
+Turn OFF the warming drawer, then smother the fire with baking soda or use a dry chemical or foam-type fire extinguisher.

-- When opening the drawer while keeping sauces warm, tomato sauce, etc., the drawer must be opened slowly to avoid spillage.
+- When opening the drawer while keeping sauces (eg tomato sauce) warm, the drawer must be opened slowly to avoid spillage.

 - Use care when opening a hot warming drawer; to avoid severe burns, open slowly, allow the hot air or steam to escape before reaching in to remove or replace any foods.

 - Do not repair or replace any part of this appliance unless it is specifically recommended in this manual.
 All other servicing should be referred to a qualified Service Technician.
 Service Technicians must disconnect the power supply before servicing this appliance.

 - When using the warming drawer: DO NOT TOUCH THE INTERIOR SURFACES or the exterior area immediately surrounding the door until it has had sufficient time to cool to avoid burn injuries.

 - Clean the warming drawer with caution.
 Avoid steam burns; do not use a wet sponge or cloth to clean the appliance while it is hot.
 Some cleaners produce noxious fumes if applied to a hot surface.
 Follow directions provided by the cleaner manufacturer.